Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Easy Additions

-Nut butters and spice/nut seasonings like dukkah are easy ways to increase your plant variety.
+Nuts and spice/nut seasonings, such as dukkah, are easy ways to increase your plant-based variety.
 Incorporating foods like pumpkin seeds and other plant-based proteins can further enhance your diet.
 These small additions can have a significant impact on your gut health and overall well-being.
-By adding a variety of plant-based snacks and condiments, you can effortlessly boost your plant intake and support your health.
+Incorporating a variety of plant-based snacks and condiments can easily increase your intake of plant-based foods and support your overall health.

 Conclusion

-As illustrated the benefits of eating plants and embracing a diverse plant diet, can nourish your gut microbes, enhance your health, and enjoy a more vibrant and flavourful diet.
-Remember, it’s not about eliminating your favourite foods but adding new, diverse plants to your plate.
-Adopting a plant-based lifestyle, including fresh fruit, fresh herbs, and healthy fats like olive oil, can help you achieve better health, reduce the risk of chronic conditions, and help you achieve a healthy weight.
-Embrace the challenge of eating 30 different plants a week and discover the myriad benefits of a plant-based, whole-foods diet.
+As illustrated, consuming more plants and adopting a diverse plant-based diet nourishes your gut microbes.
+It also enhances your health and helps you enjoy a more vibrant, flavourful diet.
+Remember, it's not about eliminating your favourite foods but adding new, diverse plants to your plate.
+Adopting a plant-based lifestyle can lead to significant improvements in health.
+Fresh fruit, fresh herbs, and healthy fats, such as olive oil, all play a role.
+Together, they reduce the risk of chronic conditions and support a healthy weight.
+Embrace the challenge of eating 30 different plants a week and discover the myriad benefits of a plant-based, whole-food diet.
 Your gut and overall health will thank you.